lizhonggang1984/cs766/README.md

 For mask tasks, we also split data into day-time images and night-time images  (shown in Figure 6).
 For compatibility with YOLO formatting, we used Roboflow to convert our annotation to box regions.

 <img src="/display/figure6.png" alt="figure6"/>

+**Figure2 Two types of segmentation in computer vision.a:Semantic segmentation is focusing on to the full image and label each pixel of an image with a corresponding class. b:Instance segmentation is used in more specific manner, which distinguishes separate objects labeled as the same identified class.**

 **Figure 6 Representative images selected from BDD tracking dataset into our study. a,b: Images with annotation as day time c,d: Images with annotation as night time**.

 2.3 Hardware and Workflow